 Hence it can be considered as the employer’s duty, to ensure a safe and healthy work environment for the workers.

-Any other injury sustained outside the workplace or at the workplace due to the worker ignoring a safety protocol is not covered.
+Any other injury sustained outside the workplace.
+Or at the workplace by ignoring a safety protocol is not covered.

 Workers should also be compensated for the occupational diseases contracted by them due to their work profiles.